kotlinguistics/IPA-Transcribers/README.md

 So by choosing a word in my language for bridge that sounded similar (say, 'pont'), I could reduce the difficulty in remembering the words of the language for more people.

-In practice, there are more languages than just French, Italian and English.
+In practice, there need to be comparisons between more languages than just French, Italian and English.
-I decided to compare words in the top 25* most widely spoken languages on the planet, and prioritise that language based on its number of speakers (both L1 and L2).
+I decided to compare words in the top 25[^numlangs] most widely spoken languages on the planet, and prioritise that language based on its number of speakers (both L1 and L2).

 Originally, I simply compared the spelling of each word to its equivalent in other languages,